Medicine Ball Training for Enhanced Tennis Performance

 When applied systematically, medicine ball workouts significantly enhance the physical qualities that directly influence match performance.

-here is a pdf format of an easy workout
+Here is a PDF format of an easy workout.

-and here it is a more advanced workout
+And here is a more advanced workout.

 Comments